wuyilingwei/edgesonic/docs/DEPLOY_BY_AGENT.md

   once, save it now.
 - This runbook already pushed `WORK_UPLOAD_HMAC_KEY` and `CF_ACCOUNT_ID` automatically — nothing
   to do there.
-- One optional step remains, covered in 3.6: create a single Cloudflare API token (dashboard link
-  + exact click-through given there) to get `CF_API_TOKEN` + `R2_ACCESS_KEY_ID` +
-  `R2_SECRET_ACCESS_KEY`.
-This enables the in-app Cloudflare integration (cron management, analytics) and R2 presigned direct streaming (bypasses Worker bandwidth limits).
-If they want this, walk them through 3.6 now and push the three secrets once they hand you the values.
+- If the operator opted into the optional API token in step 2, it's already handled (step 3.5).
+If they declined, remind them it's still available any time — a single Cloudflare API token (dashboard link + exact click-through in step 3.5) yields `CF_API_TOKEN` + `R2_ACCESS_KEY_ID` + `R2_SECRET_ACCESS_KEY`, enabling the in-app Cloudflare integration (cron management, analytics) and R2 presigned direct streaming (bypasses Worker bandwidth limits) — see `SECRETS.md`.
 - Once `CF_API_TOKEN` is set, the cron schedule this deploy cleared needs restoring — visit **Settings → Cloudflare → "Ensure default cron"** in the app.